 - Effect of Failure to Pay: The parties agree that failure or refusal of a party to pay its required share of the deposits for arbitrator compensation or administrative charges shall constitute a waiver by that party to present evidence or cross-examine witness.
 In such an event, the other party shall be required to present evidence and legal argument as the arbitrator(s) may require for the making of an award.
 Such waiver shall not allow for a default judgment against the non-paying party in the absence of evidence presented as provided for above.

-All users that are not citizens, or residents of the United States, hereby agree as follows:
+All users that are not citizens, or residents of the United Kingdom, hereby agree as follows:

-- Claims Subject to Arbitration: Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be determined by arbitration administered by the International Centre for Dispute Resolution in accordance with its International Arbitration Rules.
+- Claims Subject to Arbitration: Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be determined by arbitration administered by the London Court of International Arbitration in accordance with its International Arbitration Rules.

 - Number of Arbitrators: All disputes shall be heard by a single arbitrator.

-- Place of Arbitration:The place of arbitration shall be Kent County, Delaware, USA.
+- Place of Arbitration:The place of arbitration shall be London, England.

 - Limits on Discovery: Consistent with the expedited nature of arbitration, pre-hearing information exchange shall be limited to the reasonable production of relevant non-privileged documents explicitly referred to by a party for the purpose of supporting relevant facts presented in its' case, carried out expeditiously.